parkje0623/MinionTracker/README.md

 ## Setup
 1) Download all the files.
-2) Open the program using Java development tool.
+2) Open the files using Java development tool.
 3) Run the application then description and how to use the application will be displayed in terminal.

 ## Example